sourcenetwork/docs.source.network/docs/intro.md

 This registers the type, builds a dedicated collection, and generates the typed GraphQL endpoints for querying and mutation.
 More examples of schema type definitions are available in the [cli/defradb/examples](https://github.com/sourcenetwork/defradb/blob/master/cli/defradb/examples) folder.

-### Query Documentation
+### Query Documents

-Once your local node is populated with data, we can query that data.
+Once your local node is populated with data, you can query it.

 ```gql
 query {
   user {